Abu-Zafar7/Book_review_API/README.md

 > GET `api/books/<id>/` to retrieve details of a specific book

 > POST `api/books/` to post about a new book, only admin and authenticated users can post a book.
-Users aren't allowed to post a book
+Users aren't allowed to post a book.
+Use - title, author, isbn, genre, cover_image_url as json fields

 > GET `api/reviews/` lists all the reviews

 > GET `api/reviews/<id>/` retrieves a specific review

-> POST `api/reviews/` a user can post a review about a book with book, rating and comment as the json fields.
+> POST `api/reviews/` a user can post a review about a book.
+Use - book, rating and comment as the json fields.

 > PUT `api/reviews/<id>/` updates a review of a given user, only a user can update their reviews